IT3049C-Lively-FA23/phaser-week-1-tutorial-bohmanwl/README.md

 Instructions to this assignment can be found [here](https://uc.instructure.com/courses/1641850/assignments/20048178).

 ## Checklist:
-- [ ] update the assignment checks above to the correct link
+- [x] update the assignment checks above to the correct link
-- [ ] make sure the assignment checks pass
+- [x] make sure the assignment checks pass
-- [ ] fill out the self evaluation and Reflection
+- [x] fill out the self evaluation and Reflection
-- [ ] submit the repository link on Canvas
+- [x] submit the repository link on Canvas

 ## Self-Evaluation:

-how many points out of 20 do you deserve on this assignment:
+how many points out of 20 do you deserve on this assignment: 15

 ## Self-Reflection:
+There is some sort of error on startup of the game so it just shows a black screen.
+Based on the rubric thats an automatic 5 points off.
+I started the assignment on wednesday with no issues.
+I had US Army drill this weekend from Thursday to Sunday in Michigan which ate up a lot of my time for the week.
+I started having issued around video 4 or 5 with the game loading up.
+I tried to fix it for about an hour with no success, so i decided to cut my losses and just continue the video tutorials to maximize my points.

 ### How long it took me to finish this?
+About 3-4 hours